 Background

 The City of Courtenay is updating its Development Cost Charges (DCC) Bylaw.
-The last significant update was in 2016, with a minor revision in 2022.
+The last significant update was in 2016, with a minor revisions in 2022, 2023 and 2024.

 The program includes proposed projects, costs and rates.
 These updates help ensure DCCs continue to support the cost of growth-related infrastructure in our community.